NUSGreyhats/lrn2lrn/lessons/rayyan_1_windows/lessonplan.md

 ```

 #### 5.4 Privilege Escalation Using Registry
 Privilege escalation is the act of exploiting bugs / design flaws / configuration problems to gain elevated access to resources normally protected from an application / user.
-Over here, we consider the case of unquoted service paths.
+Over here, we consider the case of **unquoted service paths**.

 We first attempt to find services that are automatically started that is not a core Windows service and doesn't contain quotes:
 ```bat